The CEI Criteria Explained

 If at any time after losing points on this criterion an employer changes course and satisfies HRC’s noted concerns, the HRC will re-evaluate the criterion for that employer.
 The rating change may not be reflected until the following year’s Corporate Equality Index report, depending on the situation.

-Any employer that chooses to maintain its position against LGBT equality will continue to lose points on this criterion until they make an organizational, firm-wide decision to change course and satisfy HRC’s noted concerns.
-HRC will always seek to improve an organization’s rating and seeks resolutions to benefit an organization’s LGBT workers, consumers and investors.
+Any employer that chooses to maintain its position against LGBTQ equality will continue to lose points on this criterion until they make an organizational, firm-wide decision to change course and satisfy HRC’s noted concerns.
+HRC will always seek to improve an organization’s rating and seeks resolutions to benefit an organization’s LGBTQ workers, consumers and investors.